 In October 2009, CollegeInvest entered into an agreement with FirstBank, a Colorado banking company, to begin offering a college savings option called the Smart Choice College Savings Plan (SCCS).
 CollegeInvest acts as trustee for the plan and FirstBank performs administrative and record-keeping duties.
 The plan is being offered to provide an additional tax-advantaged savings vehicle for participants to utilize in saving for post-secondary education by providing the benefits of a 529 plan along with the stability and security of an FDIC-insured bank.
 The product offerings through the SCCS are a One-Year Time Savings option and a Money Market Savings option.
-The agreement expires September 30, 2029, with an option to extend for up to two additional two-year periods.
+The agreement expires September 30, 2029, subject to possible extension.